-First Examinations are written by the professor who is teaching the Literature survey and graded by committees of three faculty members (the two teaching the surveys and a third selected by the Executive Officer).
+First Examinations are written by the professor who is teaching the Literature survey and graded by committees of three faculty members (the professor currently teaching the survey and two prior survey instructors, selected by the Executive Officer).

-Students demonstrate competence in a foreign language in one of three ways.
+Students demonstrate competence in a foreign language in one of the following four ways.

 Second (Oral) Examination

 Students must take their Second (Oral) Examination within one semester after completing their coursework.
 By then the student must have passed the First (written) Exam, fulfilled the language requirement, and completed the requirements for the Minor.
 The Second Exam covers the student¹s Major and Minor fields and is conducted by a committee of four faculty members (two examiners in the Major field, one in the Dissertation field and one in the Minor field) selected by the student and his/her adviser and approved by the Executive Officer.
-All four examiners must be faculty members in the PhD Program in History.
+All four members must be active (non-retired) members of the doctoral faculty in History.